Nested resources

 Creating tickets in a project

-Create the file at app/views/tickets/new.html.erb
+Create the file at app/views/tickets/new.html.erb, and put the following

 in it: